fredpdavis/oshealab_genomic_scripts/README.md

 - genome version. default mm10
 - annotation source/version. default ENSEMBL release 94
-- ERCC spike-ins. default add to index. if not in sample, negligible contribution anyways and can always delete them.
+- ERCC spike-ins. by default added to index. if not used in a sample, negligible contribution anyways and can always delete them.
 - gene types. default only cDNA (protein-coding genes)